 But there’s another side of nihilism—or rather, another attitude you could take toward it.
 If nothing ultimately matters, we are free to do anything.
 Our social obligations, moral molds, and mental hang-ups dissolve.
 You can either take that liberation and dive into anarchy and hedonism or you take it and run the other way: toward authenticity — completely free to be what we are, not what we “must” be.

 I believe positive nihilism is a transmutation of the original philosophy.
 Nihilism’s ideas become an affirmation of life rather than a negation of it.
-David Hume, the English philosopher, serves as a good model for this.
+David Hume, the Scottish philosopher, serves as a good model for this.

 An atheist and committed skeptic, Hume was pessimistic about the prospect that humanity had an overarching purpose in this universe.
 Despite his philosophical stance, he was famously cheery.
 When the writer James Boswell came to visit him on his deathbed (1), he was surprised to find at how well-prepared Hume seemed to be: telling jokes, playing cards, conversing with friends.
 Adam Smith, among Hume’s closest friend, wrote a controversial letter in which he said Hume, an unbeliever, came “as nearly to the idea of a perfectly wise and virtuous man, as perhaps the nature of human frailty will permit.”